boxnbeeson/personal-rmg/README.md

 # Personal README Generator
-  A command line application created to speed up the readme file creation process for future projects.
+  A command line application designed to speed up the readme file creation process for future projects.
 This specific readme generator is a simplified version of another readme generator that was created by the same developer.
-This original can be found [here](https://github.com/boxnbeeson/README-Generator).
+The original can be found [here](https://github.com/boxnbeeson/README-Generator).
   <br>
   Livelink: []() <- Tutorial video will be placed here.